 It could be said that your most valuable assets, and those of your candidates, lay in the infinite land of cyber space.
 If a breach occurs to your company IT system, you are set to lose a lot and so is anyone whose information you hold.

 The key question is: Do you have adequate cyber security in place?
-With the upcoming General Data Protection Regulation (GDPR), it is crucial that you have systems in place to protect any data you hold on EU citizens.
-Take a look at our previous blog post on GDPR.
+With General Data Protection Regulation (GDPR) in effect, it is crucial that you have systems in place to protect any data you hold on EU citizens.

 - Equifax – Hackers stole the data of 145 million people, highlighting the danger of storing such a large quantity of data on people.

 - Wannacry – This attack spanned 150 countries, affecting more than 300,000 machines in industries such as healthcare and cars.

 - Not Petya – The attack targeted Ukrainian tax software but had devastating consequences and spread to global businesses including Fed Ex and Maersk.
 Fed Ex attribute $300 million in losses to the attack.

 Need any more reason to protect your data?

 - On average, it takes 256 days to discover a malicious attack.

 - Cybercrime damage costs to hit $6 trillion annually in the next 5 years.

 - 55% of attacks are internal actors abusing access they were entrusted with.